MarcosPividori/push-notify/test/BackAndForth Messaging/README.md

 ## Test example for Push Notifications:

-This is a simple example of a Yesod server using the PushNotify api, (Network.PushNotify) where devices can register to receive messages and users can send messages through the web service.
+This is a simple example of a Yesod server using the PushNotify api, (Network.PushNotify) where devices can register to receive/send messages and users can send messages through the web service.
 This is composed of:

 * a Yesod app for registering the devices and sending push notifications.